 Over the past decade of travel, I’ve made more than my fair share of travel mistakes.

-I’ve gone to the airport on the wrong day, booked flights for the wrong day, gotten ripped off by scams because I wasn’t prepared, and forgotten things in hostels because I was in a rush.
+I’ve gone to the airport on a wrong day, booked flights for the wrong day, gotten ripped off by scams because I wasn’t prepared, and forgotten things in hostels because I was in a rush.

 Even after backpacking in over a hundred countries, I still make silly mistakes here and there.